CLau72/python-100-days/README.md

 ## Day 3 - Text Adventure

 A text adventure to play with if/elif/else control-flow.
 Used the example story because I'm not a creative fella

+## Day 4 - Rock, Paper, Scissors

+A text based Rock paper scissors game.
+Used to learn about random number generation and lists.